giovagalassi8-ctrl/GG_Laboratorio/02_KmerBased_GenomeSurvery/README.md

 ## Trimming

 The trimming phase is performed to be able to discard sequence portions that do not meet the specified quality criteria.
+The trimming process was performed on raw FASTQ files before analysis.

 ```bash
 #[assembly]